 We’ll then discuss the best strategy for pitching the press release, including which titles to target that might be most relevant for or interested in the piece, whether an exclusive should be offered and if the timing should coincide with any significant events or stories.

 I’ll then pitch the press release to the journalists we’ve decided to target at a suitable time, with an appropriate accompanying email to encourage them to run the story.
+There's more here about crafting a killer media pitch.

 Interested journalists will often come back with requests such as further information or accompanying pictures, so I’ll then accommodate these by liaising with the relevant people.
+Read more about media relations.

 I’d then anticipate seeing the press release published (in full or part) and some coverage achieved for the client – this could be for national or regional newspapers online or in print, in magazines, broadcast, or other media.
+Find out about our PR results.

 Then the client can expect to receive selected coverage updates of any particular highlights, including precious SEO boosting links, as well as a monthly round up of all press releases and activity.